Chisel

+A chisel is a hand tool with a characteristic wedge-shaped cutting edge on the end of its blade.
+A chisel is useful for carving or cutting a hard material such as wood, stone, or metal.

-Chiselling use involves forcing the blade into some material to cut it.
+Using a chisel involves forcing the blade into some material to cut it.
 The driving force may be applied by pushing by hand, or by using a mallet or hammer.
 In industrial use, a hydraulic ram or falling weight ('trip hammer') may be used to drive a chisel into the material.